ytget/yt-downloader/README.md

 - `r` -> run, `t` -> test, `l` -> lint, `f` -> format, `dr` -> docker-run, `ds` -> docker-stop.

 ### Troubleshooting
-- "yt-dlp not found": ensure `yt-dlp` is installed and in PATH.
+- Download issues: ensure network connectivity and valid URLs.
 - Playlist returns 0 items: verify the URL contains `list=`; some Mix/autoplay lists are special but still supported when `list=` is present.
 - Progress not showing 100%: for rare cases with unknown total size, completion will still flip the status to Completed.
 - macOS Gatekeeper: you may need to allow the app/network access depending on your environment.

 ### Diagnostics and issue reporting
 When reporting a bug, please include:
-- Your OS and version, Go version, and `yt-dlp --version`.
+- Your OS and version, Go version.
 - Example URL(s) that reproduce the issue (video or playlist with `list=`).
 - Full app logs captured from a terminal session.